 - Are your programs accredited?

 Yes, we are accredited!
-Our entire institution is accredited by Accreditation Bureau of Health Education Schools.
+Our entire institution is accredited by the Accrediting Bureau of Health Education Schools (ABHES).
 This includes our Professional Nursing (RN), Practical Nursing (LPN), and Medical Assistant (MA) program.Ask A Question

 - How do gen-eds work?

 We offer the general education classes at our campus, which makes it easier for our students.
 Unlike other schools, our general education classes are part of our program and can be taken during your program.
 This allows a student to get in and out faster; however, a lot of our students take the general education classes before their program begins, which lightens the full-time course load.
 Give Admissions a call to see which option might work best for you.Ask A Question

 - What prerequisites do I need for my program?

 The only program that has prerequisites is the Professional Nursing Bridge program.
 The RN Bridge program is for current licensed LPNs.
 If you are applying for the Bridge program you will need to complete the 18 credit hours BEFORE the program begins.